The Bisognano-Wichmann property for non-unitary Wightman conformal field theories: Haag duality for Wightman CFTs with invariant Hermitian forms

 \begin{defn} Let $\cD$ be a locally convex space with nondegenerate Hermitian form.
 A M\"obius-covariant net of standard subspaces satisfies \textbf{Haag duality} if $\cK(I')=\cK(I)'$ for all intervals $I$.
 We call the net \textbf{weakly Haag dual} if the $\cD$-weak closures $\cK_w(I) = \overline{\cK(I)}$ are Haag dual. \end{defn}

 In the context of positive energy nets of standard subspaces of a Hilbert space, Haag duality is automatic \cite[Thm.
 3.3.1]{LongoLectureNotesI}.
-We now investigate the question of Haag duality for the nets of standard subspaces arising from a Wightman CFT.
+We now investigate the question of Haag duality for the nets of standard subspaces $\cK(I)$ and $\cK_w(I)$ arising from a Wightman CFT (as in Definition~\ref{def: standard subspaces from wightman}).

 \begin{lem} \text{}